Ferenc A. Jolesz: AMIGO

 Based on the success of MRT and the availability of new technologies in surgical guidance, visualization, robotics, and multi-modality image acquisition, Jolesz conceived the idea for a comprehensive operating suite that included access to many different kinds of imaging and therapy delivery tools in order to prototype new kinds of surgical procedures.
 Such a system would expand the ability of the surgeon to deliver highly targeted therapy to a patient in a less invasive manner, while better monitoring the efficacy of the treatment during the procedure using intraoperative imaging.

-Jolesz and his NCIGT colleagues realized this vision with the completed installation in 2011 of the Advanced Multimodality Image Guided Operating suite (AMIGO) at BWH.
-This pioneering clinical center combines the most advanced imaging technologies, including MRI, X-ray computed tomography, ultrasound, positron emission tomography (PET), and mass spectroscopy in a three-room state-of-the-art operating suite.
+In 2011, Jolesz and colleagues at NCIGT completed the installation of the Advanced Multimodality Image Guided Operating suite (AMIGO) at Brigham and Women’s Hospital (BWH).
+The facility integrates multiple imaging modalities, including MRI, X-ray computed tomography, ultrasound, positron emission tomography (PET), and mass spectrometry, within a three-room operating suite.

 As of January 2019, more than 2057 surgical and minimally invasive interventional procedures have been completed in AMIGO, ranging from MR-guided prostate biopsies, brachytherapies, and kidney tumor cryoablations to PET/CT-guided liver microwave ablations, MRI-guided brain tumor resections and deep brain stimulations.

 Publications

-Jolesz' prolific research has been published in more than 900 articles in peer-reviewed journals, book chapters, and review articles.
-Published in 2014, the book "Intraoperative Imaging and Image-Guided Therapy," edited by Jolesz demonstrates his zeal for sharing the latest ideas and techniques, encouraging others to join in the quest for progress in biomedical research that translates to new, improved clinical care of patients.
+Jolesz's research has been published in more than 900 articles in peer-reviewed journals, as well as in book chapters and review articles.
+In 2014, he edited the book Intraoperative Imaging and Image-Guided Therapy, which discusses developments and techniques in image-guided biomedical research and their clinical applications.